Love Yourself: Answer

 Love Yourself: Answer (stylized as LOVE YOURSELF 結 'Answer') is the third Korean-language compilation album by South Korean boy band BTS.
-The album was released on August 24, 2018, by Big Hit Entertainment and is available in four different versions: S, E, L, and F. The album contains twenty-five tracks (twenty-six for digital version), including seven new songs, with the track "Idol" serving as the lead single.
-Most tracks are from Love Yourself: Her, and Love Yourself: Tear, including some remixes.
-The album debuted at number one in South Korea, Canada, Japan and the United States, becoming BTS' second chart-topping album in the US market.
+The album was released on August 24, 2018, by Big Hit Entertainment and is available in four different versions: S, E, L, and F. The album contains twenty-five tracks (twenty-six for the digital version), including seven new songs, with the track "Idol" serving as the lead single.
+Most tracks are from Love Yourself: Her and Love Yourself: Tear, including some remixes.
+The album debuted at number one in South Korea, Canada, Japan, and the United States, becoming BTS' second chart-topping album in the US market.

 On November 7, 2019, Love Yourself: Answer became the first Korean album to spend one year on the Billboard 200 chart.
 Two days later, it became the first Korean album to receive gold certification in the United States.
 It sold 60,000 copies in the United Kingdom, making BTS the first Asian artist to have a Silver-certified album in the country.

 By June 2021, the album had spent 100 non-consecutive weeks on the Billboard 200, making it the only Korean album to do so.